u-eff-gee/utr/README.md

 U. Gayer (ugayer@ikp.tu-darmstadt.de)
 O. Papst

 This code is distributed under the terms of the GNU General Public License.
-See the LICENSE file for more information.
+See the COPYING file for more information.

 ## 6 References